AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-14-An-Object-oriented-approach-to-random-walkers.md

 }
 </code></pre>

-Having this trace of the path, we can now add a function that draws this path:
+Having a trace of this path stored, we can now add a function that draws it:

 <pre><code>this.display = function(spacing, offset){
   for(let n = 0; n<this.path.length-1; n++){